$1,000 LASIK Discount Washington DC

 • Drainage implant, or glaucoma drainage device: In this surgery, your physician will implant a small tube in your eye and create a reservoir that allows aqueous fluid to collect there.
 Your blood vessels absorb the fluid as it exits the eye.

 The good news is that treatment can slow the progression of narrow-angle glaucoma and prevent vision loss.
-Studies show that cases of blindness caused by glaucoma have decreased since metrics for diagnosis were changed 1981 and 2000.
+Studies show that cases of blindness caused by glaucoma have decreased since metrics for diagnosis were changed in 1981 and 2000.
 Treatments have also improved, allowing people to manage their condition much better than in the past.

-The good news is that consistent eye exams can help you detect it early, and early treatment is key to a better long-term prognosis.
-Thanks to ever-improving treatments, glaucoma is no longer a looming threat to your eyesight.
-It can be effectively managed with the right care.
+Consistent eye exams can help you detect narrow-angle glaucoma early, and early treatment is key to a better long-term prognosis.
+With ever-advancing diagnostic and treatment technology, glaucoma is much less likely to lead to significant or complete loss of sight.
+In the majority of cases, it can be effectively managed with the right care.

 References